 Team members in the UK

-Judith English is Co Founder and Exhibition Organiser of the Palestine History Tapestry Project, and she helps coordinate the Projects activities.
+Judith English is Co Founder of the Palestine History Tapestry Project.
 Judith had a career in Academic Psychiatry, and was Principal of St Hilda’s College, Oxford University for six years.
 Since retiring, she has pursued a longstanding interest in textile art, working in fabric collage.
 Her interest in Palestine developed through her husband’s involvement in surgical training programs in Gaza and the West Bank.
 She views the Palestine History Tapestry Project as a way to offer support to Palestinian women, recognizing that participation in creative activity has the potential to build self-esteem and strengthen resources for coping with stress.

-Selma Harb, Member of the Subcommittee for image selection for the Palestine History Tapestry Project in the UK.
+Selma Harb, is an Adviser to the Palestine History Tapestry.
 She is a Palestinian whose family is from Tayibe, in Western Palestine.
 She spent the first 15 years of her life in Libya, where her parents were academics.
 Selma lives in Oxford with her husband and their two children.
-She has a doctorate in the History of Islamic Medicine from the University of Oxford (St Hilda’s College), and practices as a pharmacist.
+She has a doctorate in the History of Islamic Medicine from the University of Oxford (St Hilda’s College), and practiced as a pharmacist.
 She and other family members are active in promoting awareness of Palestinian embroidery and other artefacts by holding sales of work.